 As our seasoned Epoxy Pros know, once you have basic knowledge and experience with epoxy resin - working with the polymer becomes second nature.
 For beginners however, what products to use, and for what projects can seem a bit intimidating at first.
 No worries!
 We’re here to help!
 (And if you’ll pardon an epoxy resin pun – it’s not that hard.)

 There are a few project variables that factor into the reasons to use different types of epoxy resin.
 So, whether you’re crafting some artistic objets, or tackling a DIY to-do list of home, auto or boat repairs or maintenance, the resin to use, and the reasons for its use, may vary.
 Factors to consider include polymer viscosity, working and curing times, and of course, the application for which the epoxy resin is being employed.
-Let’s take a look at the types of epoxy resins and their pros, cons and optimal uses…
+Let’s take a look at the different types of epoxy resins and some of their uses…

 General Characteristics of Epoxy Resins

 Epoxy resins have superior bonding, coating, sealing and moisture-resistant properties – making them ideal for a host of applications.
 These polymers are also extremely resistant to wear, do not shrink when cured and unused product has great shelf life.
 The working and curing times of epoxy resin are very stable; and are dependent on the hardener and ambient temperature.
-The four types of epoxy resin we’ll describe (as well as compare and contrast a bit) here are:
+The four types of epoxy resin we’ll describe here are: